Phil Niekro: Later endeavors

 Niekro was a member of the board of directors for Kiz Toys, a toy company based out of Cumming, Georgia, and Niekro advised the company on the KizSport baseball line, reviewing product designs and development.

-The Gwinnett Braves' home, Coolray Field, has a restaurant, Niekro's, named after him.
-It features the Knucksie Sandwich, made with barbecue pork and cole slaw atop a corn muffin, said to be his favorite.
-Niekro and his family supported the students of Bridgeport High School with the proceeds from the annual golf tournament "The Niekro Classic".
+The Gwinnett Stripers—the AAA affiliate of the Atlanta Braves—play their home games at Coolray Field.
+Coolray Field has a restaurant, Niekro's, that is named after Niekro.
+It features the Knucksie Sandwich, made with barbecue pork and cole slaw atop a corn muffin; it was said to be Niekro's favorite sandwich.
+Niekro and his family supported the students of Bridgeport High School with the proceeds from an annual golf tournament called "The Niekro Classic".

+Personal life and death

+Niekro and his wife, Nancy, had three sons: Philip, John, and Michael.

 On December 26, 2020, Niekro died in his sleep at age 81.
-He had been diagnosed with prostate cancer.
+He had been diagnosed with prostate cancer and had battled the disease for some time.